vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/new_style_signals_slots.txt

 A signal may be overloaded, ie. a signal with a particular name may support more than one signature.
 A signal may be indexed with a signature in order to select the one required.
 A signature is a sequence of types.
 A type is either a Python type object or a string that is the name of a C++ type.
+The name of a C++ type is automatically normalised so that, for example, ``QString`` can be used instead of the non-normalised ``const QString &``.

 If a signal is overloaded then it will have a default that will be used if no index is given.